 CURUFC Data Protection Statement

-Developing a better understanding of our alumni and supporters allows us to keep in touch with you, in order to keep you apprised of our activities and developments, to provide services to you, and to identify ways in which you can support us, through donations or other forms of financial and non-financial support.
+Developing a better understanding of our alumni and supporters allows us to keep in touch with you, in order to keep you apprised of our activities and developments, to provide services and benefits to you, and to identify ways in which you can support us, through donations or other forms of financial and non-financial support.

 Personal data held by CURUFC

 We may hold information relating to you from a number of sources.
 A significant proportion of the information we hold relates to our alumni and is information which is provided to us (for example, by filling in forms on the CURUFC/University’s websites, or by corresponding with us by telephone, email or otherwise).
 If you are a Cambridge student and played at the Club some of your personal data will have been transferred from your CURUFC student record to the CURUFC alumni database.

 For alumni and supporter groups especially, most records contain:

 - details of your education (e.g. your College(s), dates of study)

 - unique personal identifiers and biographical information (e.g. date of birth)

 - your contact details (and we update these whenever you let us know that they have changed)

 - details of your interactions with CURUFC, the University and Colleges, including: